 Frequently Asked Questions

-What should my CanSkater wear to protect themselves and others during this pandemic?
+What should my CanSkater wear to protect themselves?

 We strongly recommend a full face shielded hockey helmet, as seen in the picture below:

 These shields can be purchased in such stores as Canadian Tire, Sportchek, Play It Again Sports and Pro Hockey Life.

 I am interested in registering my child for skating lessons, how does your CanSkate program work?